tarlepp/symfony-backend/.github/CONTRIBUTING.md

 * Please be sure to state which version of php you're using

 ## Security Disclosure
-Security is very important to me.
 If you have any issue regarding security, please disclose the information responsibly by contacting me via IRC (da_wunder@IRCnet) or email (you'll find my address) and not by creating a github issue.